AnatolyKruglov/hot-cold/README.md

 # hot-cold
 The 'Hot-cold' game using text embeddings (as a telegram bot)

-This is a raw idea, but the beta-version allows minimal gameplay After the target word is set (hardcoded in the script), players try to guess that word.
+The beta-version allows minimal gameplay, but it is still raw After the target word is set (hardcoded in the script), players try to guess that word.
 All attempts are assigned a number R - their distance to the target in a text embedding.
 For a correct guess (when attempt == target), R equals zero, and otherwise it is a positive number.
 Players are notified when they are moving in the correct ('hot') or incorrect ('cold') direction: if R decreases or increases over time.
 After the game, the text embedding for all the attempts and the target is projected on a plane (pca-transformed into 2d) and sent to the players as 'their route' of the game.

 Example gameplay:

 Anatolii Kruglov, [07.08.2023 3:08]